iluwatar/java-design-patterns/strangler/README.md

 **Programmatic Example**

-The Strangler design pattern is a software design pattern that incrementally migrates a legacy system by gradually replacing specific pieces of functionality with new applications and services.
-As features from the legacy system are replaced, the new system eventually replaces all of the old system's features, strangling the old system and allowing you to decommission it.
+The Strangler design pattern in Java is a software design pattern that incrementally migrates a legacy system by gradually replacing specific pieces of functionality with new applications and services.
+As features from the legacy system are replaced, the new system eventually replaces all the old system's features, strangling the old system and allowing you to decommission it.

 In the provided code, we have an example of the Strangler pattern in action.
 The `OldArithmetic` class represents the legacy system, while the `HalfArithmetic` and `NewArithmetic` classes represent the new system at different stages of development.